Martino Finotto

-Martino Finotto (born 11 November 1933 in Camporosso, Liguria, died 13 August 2014) was an Italian racing driver, mainly known for his success in touring car and sports car racing.
+Martino Finotto (born 11 November 1933 in Camporosso, Liguria, died Panama City, 13 August 2014) was an Italian racing driver, mainly known for his success in touring car and sports car racing.

 In 1979, he was the European Touring Car Champion.
 He also finished 3rd in 1975, 5th in 1977 and 4th in 1978, abroad a self-run BMW 3.0 CSL, entered under the Jolly Club banner.
 As team owner, he won the inaugural World Group C Junior Championship in 1983, as well as the 1984 World C2 title, driving with long-time business partner and racing driver Carlo Facetti.
 Later, he would finish second in the 1990 IMSA Camel Lights championship in the United States.

 Racing career

 The early years

 Martino Finotto, who made his fortune in the pharmaceutical industry, only started racing internationally in 1971, in the Campionato Italiano di Turismo, taking two successive class titles in 1972 and 1973.
 During this period, he also started competing in the European Touring Car Championship.

 During the 1974 ETCC season, Finotto raced for Jolly Club in both their BMW 3.0 CSL and Ford Escort RS 1600.
 It was with the ex-works BMW that Finotto first visited the podium, with a second place in the Austria-Trophäe, at the Salzburgring alongside Manfred Mohr.
 This pair also finished second in the next race, the 500 km Vallelunga.
 He would not finish in the points again in that season, but still took seventh overall.
 Having switched to the German Castrol Team Zakspeed outfit for 1975 to race their Escort RS 1600, he immediately returned to the podium, finishing second in the 4 Ore di Monza, with his new partner, Hans Heyer, and again in the Grand Prix Brno.
 Although he was placed seventh overall, he scored points for being third in class in the Zandvoort Trophy.
-His last podium finish occurred in the 4 Horas de Jarama, when paired with Umberto Grano and Walter Dona in the Jolly Club entered Escort.
+His last podium finish occurred in the 4 Horas de Jarama, when paired with Umberto Grano and Walter Dona in the Jolly Club-entered Escort.
 He would end the season in third place in the overall standings.
 The 1976 season was spoiled by numerous DNFs.

 Scuderia Finotto & Formula One

 Finotto briefly flirted with the idea of Formula One.
-He brought a pair of Brabham BT42s, but after a solitary test at Monza, he decided against racing them and instead they were leased to Jürg Dubler under the Scuderia Finotto banner for a number of driver throughout the 1974 season.
+He bought a pair of Brabham BT42s, but after a single test session at Monza, he decided against racing them.
+Instead, they were leased to Jürg Dubler under the Scuderia Finotto banner for a number of drivers throughout the 1974 season.